Download Prospectus

 T: 020 3875 1598

-Kelly joined ARUL as a senior lecturer in January 2016, becoming course leader for the suite of degree programmes for Business & Events, Tourism and Hospitality in 2017.
-Her diverse background drawn from two decades of professional work coupled with knowledge and skills drawn from directing a successful business, provides her with a unique platform to draw upon personal industry experience which creates a strong synthesis of theory and practice.
-This inclusive approach is adopted and embraced to enthuse and encourage students.
+Her diverse background attained from two decades of professional work coupled with the knowledge and skills from directing a successful business, provided her with a unique platform to draw upon personal industry experience to create a strong synthesis of theory and practice in the classroom.
+This inclusive approach was adopted and embraced to enthuse and encourage students.

 Lorraine Western MSc